link-foundation/use-m/README.md

 console.log(result);
 ```

 Universal execution comes at cost of `eval` usage, that is considered potential security threat.
 In case of this library only single file is evaled, it short and unminified, so you can check the contents yourself.
-Onse you have `use` function instance no more `eval` function will be executed by this library.
-If you don't want to use `eval` you can use `await import()` in browser.
-In `node.js` you can just install the package from `npm` as usual.
+Once you have `use` function instance no more `eval` function will be executed by this library.
+If you don't want to use `eval` you can use `await import()` in browser or in `node.js`.
+In `node.js` you can also just install the package from `npm` as usual.

 ### Browser